ssafari/ai-book-seller/book-repository/README.md

-# BOOKSTORE Repository
+# BOOKSTORE

 It is a PostGreSQL database containing books information.
 Running as FastAPI server and provides APIs for accessing database CRUD operations.
-The bookstore table containg books information and vectorstore vector database embedding for similarity search.

 ## Bookstore Features: